2020 BMW 8-Series Gran Coupe spy shots and video

 BMW has just launched a new generation of its 8-Series but this time around there will be more body styles than just a coupe.

-We've already spotted prototypes for an 8-Series Convertible and now we have the first shots and video of a tester for the 8-Series Gran Coupe.
+We've already seen the covers come off an 8-Series Convertible and now we have revealing shots and video of a tester for the 8-Series Gran Coupe.

-Despite the coupe in the name, the 8-Series Gran Coupe is actually a sedan.
-It's due on sale in late 2019 as a 2020 model and will fill the void of the 6-Series Gran Coupe that BMW will soon phase out.
+Despite the coupe in the name, the 8-Series Gran Coupe is actually a liftback sedan.
+It's due on sale in late 2019 as a 2020 model and will fill the void of the 6-Series Gran Coupe that BMW recently phased out.
 Alternatives include the Audi A7, Maserati Ghibli, Mercedes-Benz CLS, Mercedes-AMG GT 4-Door Coupe, and Porsche Panamera.

 2020 BMW 8-Series Gran Coupe Spy Video from Motor Authority on Vimeo.